How Far Can A Hawk See A Mouse?

 How far can a hawk see a mouse?
 A hawk can see a mouse from a distance of 100 feet, especially when it is in the air.
 When it notices a mouse while flying, it can dive up to 120 mph to catch its prey.

-Hawks have a stronger vision than anything.
-So it is very easy for them to catch a mouse with a click.
+Hawks have a more robust vision than anything.
+So, it is straightforward for them to catch a mouse with a click.
 Moreover, hawks see so clearly that no victim can escape from them.

 In this article, we will know all about a hawk, its prey, and how it catches a mouse in the air.